-As the most populated city in Texas – and the southern United States – Houston has plenty going for it.
-There are the intergalactic wonders of the Space Center Houston, endless learning in the Museum District and a collection of elite sports teams, including the Texans, Rockets, Astros and Dynamos.
-Pair all of that with an expansive dining scene and cultural hotspots such as the House of Blues and the Houston Grand Opera, and you’ve got one exciting destination.
-There’s also a collection of hotels to suit every budget and style – here are the best.
+As the most populous city in Texas, bustling Houston has plenty going for it.
+There are the intergalactic wonders of the Space Center, endless learning in the Museum District and a collection of elite sports teams, including the Texans, Rockets and Astros.
+Combine that with an expansive dining scene and cultural hotspots such as the House of Blues and the Grand Opera, and you’ve got one exciting destination.
+But where to go in Houston for a place to stay?
+Try these hotels – there’s something for every budget and taste.

 A strong contender for the top hotel in Houston, the 250-room Post Oak towers into the skyline, serving as a model of luxury.
 Each room and suite comes in sultry, dark tones and includes luxurious extras such as Egyptian cotton linens and marble bathrooms with Acqua di Parma toiletries.
 There are also eight in-house bars and restaurants, with Mastro’s Steakhouse serving delectable Japanese wagyu and kobe beef, both of which rank in the top A5 category.